pmirau/react-library-template/README.md

 Use the [Publishing a package using publishConfig in the package.json file](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#publishing-a-package-using-publishconfig-in-the-packagejson-file) guide.

+Hint: Use `files` in `package.json` to define the files, which should be published.

+Hint: use `npm pack` or `npm publish --dry-run` to test the output.

 #### Update package

 To update, use '[npm version](https://docs.npmjs.com/cli/v8/commands/npm-version)'.